 The difference there is that the Buds Live have active noise cancellation while the Buds Plus use ambient noise reduction.
 What's more, the Buds Plus have a longer built-in battery life but an overall lower one when you factor in the charging case.

 Long story short, you should probably buy the Galaxy Buds Live over the Plus unless you plan on wearing your earbuds for 11 hours straight.
+Especially considering it's now possible to find a good deal on the Galaxy Buds Live.

 Samsung Galaxy Buds Live: design